Skip to main content

 8.5Validation of non-formal and informal learning

-Organic Law 3/2022 on the organisation and integration of Vocational Training (LOOIFP) includes and updates, in Title VI, the provisions relating to the accreditation of professional competences acquired through work experience or other non-formal or informal channels.
-However, this accreditation procedure has not yet been developed, and the draft Royal Decree establishing the Organisation of the Vocational Training System, which develops it, is currently being processed (hearing and public information until 9 March 2023).
+Organic Law 3/2022 on the organisation and integration of Vocational Training (LOOIFP) includes and updates, in Título VI, the provisions relating to the accreditation of professional competences acquired through work experience or other non-formal or informal channels.
+The accreditation procedure has been set out in Royal Decree 659/2023 which develops the organisation of the Vocational Training System.

-PIn order to facilitate knowledge of this procedure and its requirements, the Ministry of Education and Vocational Training (MEFP) provides all stakeholders with the two following tools:
+In order to facilitate knowledge of this procedure and its requirements, the Ministry of Education, Vocational Training and Sport (MEFD) provides all stakeholders with the two following tools:

 • The tool ACREDITA through the TodoFP web portal.;

-• Guidance, on the basis the documents provided: an advisor draws up a non-binding report.
-If it is positive, the candidate may have access to the evaluation stage.
-If negative, the report indicates the additional training to be undertaken by the candidate as well as the institutions where he/she can receive it.
+• Guidance, on the basis the documents provided: an advisor draws up a non-binding report that will be sent to the person responsible for the assessment phase.
+Should this report be unfavourable, it will indicate the additional training to be undertaken by the candidate as well as the institutions where he/she can receive it.

-• Evaluation of the professional competence: it is checked whether the candidate has the professional competence required.
+• Evaluation of the professional competence: it is checked whether the candidate demonstrates professional competence with the required quality indicators.

-• Accreditation and record of the professional competence: the accreditation is issued to candidates who have completed the evaluation stage for each competence unit for which the professional competence has been demonstrated.
+• Accreditation and record of the professional competence: the accreditation is issued to candidates who have completed the evaluation stage for each of the competence standards in which they have demonstrated their professional competence.

 The general requirements to participate in the procedure for the recognition of professional competences are the following: